 We have incurred significant net losses since our inception.
 We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.
-As of March 31, 2022, we had cash, cash equivalents and marketable securities of approximately \$193.4 million.
+As of June 30, 2022, we had cash, cash equivalents and marketable securities of approximately \$170.8 million.
 On July 30, 2021, we entered into a Development Financing Agreement with an affiliate of Abingworth LLP pursuant to which Abingworth has committed to provide us up to \$100.0 million in funding, of which we have already received \$75 million.
 In November 2021, we sold 15,625,000 shares of common stock at \$4.00 per share and pre-funded warrants to purchase 3,125,000 shares of common stock at \$3.9999 per share in a public equity offering, for total gross offering proceeds of approximately \$75 million, before deducting the underwriting fees and other offering expenses.
-We may need to raise additional equity and/or debt capital if appropriate opportunities become available.
+We may need to raise additional equity and/or debt capital to fund our continued operations, including clinical trials and other product development.
+We may also choose to raise additional equity and/or debt capital if appropriate opportunities become available.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a time-consuming, expensive and uncertain process that takes years to complete.